Institute on Healthcare Systems

 University of Washington Medical Center

-At University of Washington Medical Center, Relating Across Differences “is consistent with our goal of promoting IPCP and DEI in the practice environment, [building] on a recently completed 4-year study to improve relational coordination among two advanced heart failure units [here].
+At University of Washington Medical Center, Relating Across Difference “is consistent with our goal of promoting IPCP and DEI in the practice environment, [building] on a recently completed 4-year study to improve relational coordination among two advanced heart failure units [here].
 We were able to demonstrate an improvement in communication and relationships, as well as patient satisfaction and nurse satisfaction, following an intervention comprised of team training, workflow improvement, and leadership development… We will now use the same RC principles to become a more diverse and inclusive environment.”

 Pre-Pilot Site